petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-sales-presentations/mastering-the-sales-foundation-deck.md

 ![The Title Slide and Ecosystem slides are examples of slides designed to be personalized.](./mastering-the-sales-foundation-deck/images/06.png)

-As an example, the “We care about the Success of our Customers” section provides a lot of information about Liferay’s Partner ecosystem in general and contains a slide that is meant to be used in joint pitches or partner-only pitches and that is intended to be tailored to a given partner’s specific field of expertise.
+As an example, the “We care about the Success of our Customers” section provides a lot of information about Liferay's Partner ecosystem in general and contains a slide that is meant to be used in joint pitches or partner-only pitches and that is intended to be tailored to a given partner's specific field of expertise.

 If it is decided to use this slide in joint meetings any changes should be done in accordance with the Liferay AE working on that opportunity.

 ## Animations and Transitions

 Animations should not be used in an overflowing manner but in a purposeful way.
-For example the set of “Unique combination of capabilities slides” build over five slides to tell a purposeful story about the ways that Liferay DXP can be used to solve Customers’ business problems.
+For example the set of “Unique combination of capabilities slides” build over five slides to tell a purposeful story about the ways that Liferay DXP can be used to solve Customers' business problems.

 ![Example showing how transition and animation is used purposefully.](./mastering-the-sales-foundation-deck/images/07.png)

 ## Evolution and Feedback

 The Sales Foundation deck is intended to evolve over time, and will naturally be subject to constant updates, enhancements and changes.
 There will also be other Slide Decks to contain complementary slides.

 These presentations are only really effective with feedback from their users - those who are closest to working with Liferay Customers and Prospects.
 Feedback is therefore vital to ensure that the content is aligned with the needs of Sellers.

 Feedback can be provided via [this](https://forms.gle/aEzAZPNpqpZBc1DV6) form.

 Liferay Employees can also provide feedback by booking 1:1 meetings with the Sales Enablement team during open office hours on Tuesday evenings and Thursday mornings.